Technoboggle/nginx-alpine/README.md

   0.05                             = current version of this image

-docker run -it -d -p 8000:80 --rm --name mynginx technoboggle/nginx_mods-alpine:1.22.0-3.15.5 docker tag technoboggle/nginx_mods-alpine:1.22.0-3.15.5 technoboggle/nginx_mods-alpine:latest docker login docker push technoboggle/nginx_mods-alpine:1.22.0-3.15.5 docker push technoboggle/nginx_mods-alpine:latest docker container stop -t 10 mynginx
+docker run -it -d -p 8000:80 --rm --name mynginx technoboggle/nginx_mods-alpine:1.25.1-3.17 docker tag technoboggle/nginx_mods-alpine:1.25.1-3.17 technoboggle/nginx_mods-alpine:latest docker login docker container stop -t 10 mynginx

-deprecated the use of the :latest tag as it seeds confusion
+removed the use of the :latest tag as it seeds confusion